 7. Do not like Hockey

 We take our hockey very seriously, more seriously than we take our health system and political developments.
 We do have a sense of humor (extent of which vary greatly which city you are in) but we really lose it if you try to mock our team or a hockey player.
-Be very careful, or maybe don’t make a remark unless you know what exactly you are dealing with.
+Be very careful, or may do not make a remark unless you know what exactly you are dealing with.
 So if you are going to make disrespectful comments about hockey or the team we are supporting, you better should not open your mouth to talk or even better do not book a flight to our country.

 8. Do not appreciate Poutine (Chips and Cheese)